Assault victim uses ‘weed eater’ against suspect

 The victim says Rainey was armed with a wooden club and started hitting them with it.

-14 News reported that Rainey claimed he only started hitting them with the club when one of the victims hit him with a weedwhacker.
+14 News reported that Rainey claimed he only started hitting them with the club when one of the victims hit him with a weed wacker.

-A witness told police the fight was already underway and only broke up after one of the victims defended himself with the weedwhacker.
+A witness told police the fight was already underway and only broke up after one of the victims defended himself with the weed wacker.

 Rainey was taken to the hospital and then to jail.